askforalfred/alfred/models/README.md

 ```
 PDDL expert demonstrations will be used to reach the subgoal to be evaluated.
 You can specify `--subgoals all` to evaluate all subgoals, or select specific ones e.g `--subgoal GoalLocation,HeatObject`.
 Possible subgoals include `GotoLocation`, `PickupObject`, `PutObject`, `CleanObject`, `HeatObject`, `CoolObject`, `ToggleObject`, `SliceObject`.

-Use --subgoals all to evaluate all possible subgoals.

 ## File Structure